Wilma Rudolph: 1960 Summer Olympics

 While she was still a sophomore at Tennessee State, Rudolph competed in the U.S. Olympic track and field trials at Abilene Christian University in Abilene, Texas, where she set a world record in the 200-meter dash that stood for eight years.
-She also qualified for the 1960 Summer Olympics in the 100-meter dash.
+Rudolph also qualified for the 1960 Summer Olympics in the 100-meter dash.

 At the 1960 Summer Olympics in Rome, Italy, Rudolph competed in three events on a cinder track in Rome's Stadio Olimpico: the 100- and 200-meter sprints, as well as the 4 × 100-meter relay.
 Rudolph, who won a gold medal in each of these events, became the first American woman to win three gold medals in a single Olympiad.

 Rudolph ran the finals in the 100-meter dash in a wind-aided time of 11.0 seconds.
 (The record-setting time was not credited as a world record, because the wind, at 2.75 m per second, exceeded the maximum of 2 m.)
-Rudolph became the first American woman to win a gold medal in the 100-meter race since Helen Stephens's win in the 1936 Summer Olympics.
+Rudolph became the first American woman to win a gold medal in the 100-meter race since Helen Stephens did so in the 1936 Summer Olympics.
 Rudolph won another gold medal in the finals of the 200-meter dash with a time of 24.0 seconds, after setting a new Olympic record of 23.2 seconds in the opening heat.
-After these wins she was hailed throughout the world as "the fastest woman in history."
+After these wins, she was hailed throughout the world as "the fastest woman in history."